sa2shinakamo2/bt2c/docs/wallet_key_management.md

 ## Overview

 This document describes the improved wallet key management system for the BT2C blockchain.
-The improvements address key security concerns identified in the audit, particularly around key derivation consistency and wallet recovery.
+The improvements address key security concerns identified in the audit, particularly around key derivation consistency, wallet recovery, and key rotation capabilities.

 ## Key Improvements